werpu/mona-dish/docs/Stream.md

-For convenience reasons there is a handful of data collectors implemented which should cover most usecases:
+For convenience reasons there is a handful of data collectors implemented which should cover most use-cases:

 * ArrayCollector for simple arrays
 * AssocArrayCollector collects a [key,value] tuple stream into an associative array
 * FormDataCollector collects a [key,value] tuple stream into a FormData object
 * Will be probably changed:
-    * QueryFormDataCollector FormData collector for DomQuery with encoding for sourced streams (aka domquery elements)
+    * QueryFormDataCollector FormData collector for DomQuery with encoding for sourced streams (aka DomQuery elements)
     * QueryFormStringCollector FormData collector for with encoding for key value tuples

-### Datasources
+### Data Sources

-For most cases again we have predefined datasource behavior (Arrays etc..) but if there is a need to define a custom datasource, you have to implement following
+For most cases again we have predefined datasource behavior (Arrays etc…) but if there is a need to define a custom datasource, you have to implement following
 interface: